 When Angeline (Ange.)
-Vernon Milner was hired in 1890 as the University’s first fulltime librarian, she quickly became legendary for her service and devotion to students and faculty.
-She was active in all academic and social areas in the life of the university.
+Vernon Milner was hired in 1890 as Illinois State [Normal] University’s first full-time librarian, she quickly became legendary for her service and devotion to students and faculty.
+She was active in all academic and social areas in the life of the University.
 Admired and respected throughout the campus, the student body affectionately referred to her as “Aunt Ange.”

 Opinionated and vocal, she used her memberships and leadership roles in the American Library Association (ALA), Illinois Library Association (ILA), and National Education Association (NEA) to champion causes large and small.
-During the First World War Milner organized a letter-writing campaign to all former and current students and faculty of the University serving abroad or on the home front.
-More information can be found at A University Goes to War, World War I Women website.
+During the First World War, Milner organized a letter-writing campaign to all former and current students and faculty of the University serving abroad or on the home front.
+More information can be found at the Women of World War I website.

-Milner remained working until October 1927 when poor health forced her to retire.
+Milner remained working through the summer of 1927 when poor health forced her to retire.
 She died January 13th, 1928.
-On learning of Milner’s death an editorial in student newspaper expressed:
+The affection, esteem and respect felt toward Milner earned her an editorial in the local newspaper:

 In 1940 the University constructed a library named in her honor.

 To learn more about Ange.
 V. Milner's career, visit the online exhibit, Serving Students: The Legacy of Milner's Library.